Coverage Axis: Inner Point Selection for 3D Shape Skeletonization: Method

 For a mesh input, following a common initialization technique, we compute the Voronoi diagram of a set of points sampled on the mesh and extract the inner points, which become the candidate points of the skeleton.
 The inside Voronoi diagram becomes the initial coverage axis structure.

-For a point cloud input (with normals), similar to a mesh input, we first compute the Voronoi diagram w.r.t. surface samples.
-Then, we extract the inner points by making use of the normal direction of the surface samples.
-See more details in Appendix.~A.
+For a point cloud input (with normals), similar to a mesh input, we first compute the Voronoi diagram w.r.t. surface samples.~Then, we extract the inner points as follows.
+We first compute its Delaunay triangulation which is the dual of the Voronoi diagram w.r.t. the input point cloud.
+Consider a Voronoi vertex $p$ and the vertices of its dual tetrahedron $p'_0, p'_1, p'_2$ and $p'_3$.
+The candidate $p$ is considered as an inner point only if we have $\overrightarrow{pp'_i}\cdot \overrightarrow{n}(p'_i) >0$, $\forall i = 0,1,2,3$.
+Here $\overrightarrow{n}(p'_i)$ is the input normal of $p'_i$ and $\cdot$ is dot product.
+See more details in Appendix~A. Note other inside-outside query methods such as~\cite{Barill:FW:2018} are also applicable.

 The Voronoi-based point generation is based on principled geometric transform which can generate candidates with good quality.
 Nevertheless, note our method does not rely on strictly defined MAT for initialization.
 We can also randomly sample a set of points inside the shape and use them as skeleton candidates (see Sec.~\ref{sec:exp4_center} for a detailed discussion).
 This property significantly enhances the flexibility of our method for handling various inputs in different applications.